Aligners: How Should They Fit? Tips to Getting the Right Fit

 CAT system developers recommend removing aligners before meals.
 You should avoid eating hot foods when wearing the appliances.
 This habit can also help prevent a host of dental health and cosmetic issues, including stained aligners.

-Chances are your first set of aligners won’t fit perfectly.
-They’ll be a bit tight on day one, before starting to loosen up in a few days as your teeth shift in a series of small movements.
-This experience occurs when your customized treatment plan is working – meaning that the aligners have your teeth in the desired position.
+A new set of aligners won’t fit perfectly.
+They’ll be a bit tight on day one before starting to loosen up in a few days as your teeth shift in a series of small movements.
+This experience occurs when your customized treatment plan is working, meaning that the aligners have your teeth in the desired position.

 Your aligners should feel loose only after your teeth have moved to the proper position at each phase of treatment.
-They should be a little tight the first time.
+They should be a little tight the first time you wear them.

-However, you should call your dentist if the appliances become too loose to the point of falling out or causing serious discomfort.
+Call your dentist or the aligner company if the appliances become too loose to the point of falling out or causing serious discomfort.